wk275/qbTools-v2/README.md

 ```
 I noticed that on some systems there is a dash instead of a space between docker and compose.
 Seams that "docker-compose is V1 and "docker compose" is V2.
-For more information and how to resolve this see
+For more information on how to resolve this see

 https://stackoverflow.com/questions/66514436/difference-between-docker-compose-and-docker-compose